lbeede/cellular_morphology/README.md

   - Noise reduction
   - Visualization (ie. UMAP)
   - Speeding up training
+#### 3.2.1 Scree plot
+- Find the number of principal components that explain 95% of the variance
+#### 3.2.2 Elbow method
+- Find the optimal number of clusters by finding the point where adding more clusters yields diminishing returns in explained variance
 ---

 ## 4. Train a Classifier

-### 4.1 Model Choice
+### 4.1 Random Forest
-- Used Random Forest for its robustness and interpretability
+- Used for its robustness and interpretability

-### 4.2 Training Pipeline
 - Stratified by treatment 80/20 train/test split

-- Explored subsets of top-20 most frequent treatments
+#### 4.1.1 All features/treatments
+- Ran into RAM issues both with and without PCA

+#### 4.1.2 Top 20 features/treatments
+- Only searched for the best number of estimators for without PCA and without DMSO
+  - Best practice should serach for the best number of estimators for each experiment
+- Ran experiments with with and witout PCA
 - Ran experiments both with and without DMSO, the control treatment
 ---

 ## 5. Evaluate and Visualize

-### 5.1 Metrics
 - Accuracy
-- Confusion matrix
-- Silhouette score for UMAP clustering

-### 5.2 Visualizations
 - Confusion matrix to show common misclassifications
+- Random Forest bar plots of feature importances
 - UMAP of PCA-reduced features to visualize morphological clustering
-- Random Forest bar plots of feature importances
+  - Silhouette score

 ---
 ## References
 1. Chandrasekaran, S. N., Cimini, B. A., Goodale, A., Miller, L., Kost-Alimova, M., Jamali, N., Doench, J. G., et al. (2024). *Three million images and morphological profiles of cells treated with matched chemical and genetic perturbations*. **Nature Methods**, 21(6), 1114–1121. https://doi.org/10.1038/s41592-024-02241-6
+2. Image-based Profiling with Cell Painting.
+2024.
+Google Colaboratory notebook.
+Retrieved March 27, 2025, from https://colab.research.google.com/drive/1SDwTBwiS8qQO3kG4LDqNWxAn-TcUFzJ-#scrollTo=hG3LSmJmLylT